itbusina/testlemon-docs/docs/docs/pages/platform/integrations/jira-xray-integration.md

 ```

 Notes:

 1. If ```execution-summary``` is not specified, test collection ```name``` will be used for execution summary.
 2. If ```execution-description``` is not specified, test collection ```name``` will be used for execution summary.
 3. If ```summary``` is not specified on the test level, the first not empty value will be used from the test: ```name```, ```id```, ```http method + url```
 4. If ```definition``` is not specified on the test level, the first not empty value will be used from the test: ```name```, ```id```, ```http method + url```

-## CI/CD configuration
+## CI/CD integration
 When Testlemon tests report is ready, it can be imported to XRay cloud or server versions using XRay REST API.
 It can be done on any CI/CD tools which support scripting (bash or powershell).

-Here is an example how to import testlemon xray report in GutHub actions:
+Here is a GitHub example how to import Testlemon report to Jira XRay:

 ```yaml
 name: XRay automatic tests provisioning